 Contact a Trusted Criminal Defense Attorney

-If you think you may have been charged as the result of an unlawful search and seizure, Angela Singleton is the experienced Oklahoma City criminal defense attorney that can help.
+If you think you may have been charged as the result of an unlawful search and seizure, Oklahoma Criminal Defense Lawyers Group is the experienced Oklahoma City criminal defense attorney team that can help.
 Knowing what needs to be done and doing it quickly is the key to presenting the best possible defense.
 Get in touch today to arrange a free consultation and we’ll examine your case together.